 - Avoid parties or any large gatherings this Halloween, as they can greatly increase the risk of COVID-19 transmission.
-The city of Chicago has restricted gatherings to 6 people or less this year.

 - If you are feeling sick, especially with respiratory symptoms, please stay home this Halloween.
 See HERE for a list of COVID-19 symptoms.